arfatbk/spring-boot-QRCode-Generator/README.md

 ---

-Made with ❤️ using Spring Boot
+Made with ❤️ using Spring Boot 4 and Java 25